Travis Pastrana: Freestyle motocross

-At age 14, Pastrana competed in and won the World Freestyle Motocross Championship in Las Vegas, Nevada, beginning a winning streak that lasted to 2003.
+At thirteen years old, Pastrana was already performing stunts during motocross racing.
+At the age of fourteen, Pastrana competed in and won the World Freestyle Motocross Championship in Las Vegas, Nevada, beginning a winning streak that lasted to 2003.
 After his gold medal performance at the 1999 X Games, Pastrana clinched the gold at the inaugural Gravity Games in Rhode Island.
+Pastrana would ultimately go on to win five gold medals at the Gravity Games during its run from 1999 to 2006.